pudly/schmopera-hugo/content/articles/marina-costa-jackson.md

 ### On singing, stage fright, her sisters, and the pandemic

 "I sing because I love the music.
-I’m not the typical diva because I’ve had to work through some hard-core stage fright.
+I'm not the typical diva because I’ve had to work through some hard-core stage fright.
 That was the reason I didn't sing up until I was 21 years old.
 I was raised in a family with sisters who sang as well, [Ginger Costa-Jackson](/scene/people/ginger-costa-jackson/) and [Miriam Costa-Jackson](/scene/people/miriam-costa-jackson/), and they always wanted me to sing.
 I loved the music and I loved hearing them practice and work hard towards singing and opera.

 "But stage fright was always the reason why I didn't sing.
 It's been that love of the music that's driven me forward and given me a career.
 But I've had to work through lots of performance anxiety.
 You could say I love one aspect and hate the other but the music makes it all worth it.